-When you build a picket fence yourself, with the help of Home Timber and Hardware, you can create the exact look you want - and you’ll save money.
+A picket fence can add the finishing touch to your home.
+When you build it yourself, with the help of Home Timber and Hardware, you can create the exact look you want.
 Your fence will keep the kids and family pets safely inside and keep unwanted guests outside, giving you the privacy you want.
-With average handyman skills you'll have your own fence in no time.
-Choose a design that complements your home and garden, make sure you've the right tools and materials, and you're on your way.
+Choose a design that complements your home and garden, make sure you’ve got the right tools and materials, and you’re on your way.

 Plan the fence

 Planning the fence requires you to select the location, style and height of the fence, and to check with your local council if a building permit is required, or if there are certain regulations affecting your preferred style.
 In addition, it would be wise to have a registered surveyor do a site survey to ensure your fence will be on the correct boundaries.
 Don't forget to plan for a gate, and perhaps incorporate a new letterbox.